pavuzu/technical-interview-questions/docs/Design Patterns.md

 }
 ```

-In this example, we have the *IIterator&lt;T&gt;* interface that defines the operations for iterating over elements of a collection.
-The *ListIterator&lt;T&gt;* class implements this interface specifically for a *List&lt;T&gt;* collection, providing the logic for traversing the list elements.
+In this example, we have the `IIterator<T>` interface that defines the operations for iterating over elements of a collection.
+The `ListIterator<T>` class implements this interface specifically for a `List<T>` collection, providing the logic for traversing the list elements.

-The *ListCollection&lt;T&gt;* class represents the aggregate object, which is the list collection in this case.
-It provides a method *CreateIterator()* that returns an iterator object (*ListIterator&lt;T&gt;*) for the collection.
+The `ListCollection<T>` class represents the aggregate object, which is the list collection in this case.
+It provides a method `CreateIterator()` that returns an iterator object (`ListIterator<T>`) for the collection.

 By using the Iterator pattern, we can decouple the client code from the specific implementation of the collection.
-The client code can iterate over the elements using the iterator's *Next()* method and check for the presence of more elements with the *HasNext()* method.
+The client code can iterate over the elements using the iterator's `Next()` method and check for the presence of more elements with the `HasNext()` method.

 The Iterator pattern provides a standardized and consistent way to traverse collections, regardless of their underlying structure.
 It enhances the flexibility and reusability of the code, allows for easy extension with new collection types, and keeps the collection structure hidden from the client code.